Australia Itinerary

 Torres Strait

-Horn Island Airport (HID) — primary airport for Torres Strait.
-Flights connect from Cairns (CNS) or Townsville (TSV) via regional carriers (e.g., Skytrans, Hinterland Aviation).
-Note: This region is remote and may require an additional ferry or boat transfer after landing.
+• Horn Island Airport (HID) — primary airport for the Torres Strait region.
+Most flights connect from Cairns (CNS) via regional carriers such as Skytrans.
+Note: This is a very remote region, and flights can be limited, and may require an additional boat ferry after landing.

 Broome

-Broome International Airport (BME) — gateway to the Kimberley.
-Direct flights available from Perth (PER) and seasonal routes from Melbourne (MEL) and Sydney (SYD).
+• Broome International Airport (BME) — gateway to the Kimberley region.
+Direct flights are commonly available from: Perth (PER), Darwin (DRW), Melbourne (MEL) (seasonal), Sydney (SYD) (seasonal)

 Interested in Coming Aboard?